publiclab/plotsbot/README.md

 plotsbot is an integrated system for bots across various interfaces, such as in an IRC chatroom, in GitHub issues, or on PublicLab.org.
 The bot consists of a set of behaviors, like "Greet" or "Help" (see below) which can work on one or more interface.

+**Where can I test it out?**
+Currently, the bot lives in #publiclab-testing on OFTC or on #publiclab-testing on Matrix.

 ## Interfaces

 The various interfaces of plotsbot allow it to interact with various resources online and locally.
 As of now, plotsbot interacts with one resource at a time, but in the future multiple interfaces can be supported simultaneously.